vidhya2412/Python/README.md

 # Python

-Used for performing python details
+Verify if the Python is installed
+    python --version